 Therefore, we decided to host an international youth exchange which included 30 youngsters from Greece, Estonia, Bulgaria, France, Lithuania and Spain.
-Project took place from 1st to 11th of
+The project took place from 1st to 11th of

-November 2016 in Greece, Stavroskiadi village of Ioannina and Doliana village- the place where a refugee camp is located.
-Youngsters, together with their team leaders and facilitators, lived
+November 2016 in Greece, Stavroskiadi village of Ioannina and Doliana village- the place where the refugee camp is located.
+Youngsters, together with their team leaders and facilitators,

-together in one house and participated in activities of the project like discussions and presentations about the refugee situation in their countries, preparation and implementation of games,
+lived together in one house and participated in activities of the project like discussions and presentations about the refugee situation in their countries, preparation and implementation of

-sports and crafting activities at a refugee camp, volunteering to paint a sports/activity hall of the refugee camp, making cultural presentations for the other participants, working on gathering
+games, sports and crafting activities at a refugee camp, volunteering to paint a sports/activity hall of the refugee camp, making cultural presentations for the other participants, working on

-Volunteering at the refugee camp was amazing event because it brought together people from refugee and EU communities, it was great that they could work together to improve the refugee camp.
+Volunteering at the refugee camp was an amazing event because it brought people from the refugee center and from the EU community toegther.
+It was great that they could work together to improve the refugee camp.
 You can read about the welcoming, help, sharing and life stories of refugees in the Testimonies chapter of the website of the project.

 Read more about the project, about the volunteering in refugee camp of Doliana and see video and photos abut the project in the website www.youthforrefugeneration.jimdo.com.